Leody Taveras Preview, Player Props: Rangers vs. Athletics

 Leody Taveras At The Plate

-- In 38 games this year (31.1%), Taveras has picked up an RBI, and in 13 of those games (10.7%) he had more than one.
-He has also driven home three or more of his team's runs in seven contests.
+- In 38 games this season (30.9%), Taveras has picked up an RBI, and in 13 of those games (10.6%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.